huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 Historic implementations of DNS clients are known to open and close TCP connections for each DNS query.
-To avoid excess QUIC connections, each with a single query, clients SHOULD reuse a single QUIC connection to the recursive resolver.
+To avoid excess QUIC connections, each with a single query, clients SHOULD send all queries to the same server over a single QUIC connection.

 In order to achieve performance on par with UDP, DNS clients SHOULD send their queries concurrently over the QUIC streams on a QUIC connection.
 That is, when